issacdowling/selfhostedsmarthomeguide/README.md

 If there's no response, try relaunching rhasspy, by going back to your terminal, and typing
 ```
-sudo docker-compose up -d --force-recreate
+sudo docker-compose up -d
 ```
 This may get your mic detected if it wasn't before.

 ## Some improvements
 ### TTS
-I reccommend going back to the settings page, switching your Text To Speech to Larynx, pressing refresh, and choosing a voice you think sounds good.
-Southern-english-female is - at this point in writing - my chosen voice, since higher-pitched voices will work better for voice assistants due to them often using small speakers with little bass response.
-Low Quality is perfectly fine, as you'll see when you test it.
-Though, speaking of testing, trying Larynx was somewhat awkward in the settings page for the first minute-or-so of restarting after selecting a new voice, so don't be alarmed if this happens to you.
-Remember to save your settings and restart afterwards.
+I reccommend going back to the settings page, switching your **Text To Speech** to ```Larynx```, pressing refresh, and choosing a voice you think sounds good. **Southern-english-female** is - at this point in writing - my chosen voice, since higher-pitched voices will work better for voice assistants due to them often using small speakers with little bass response, and I believe it to be the most natural sounding. **Low Quality Vocoder** is perfectly fine, as you'll see when you test it, and is necesary for fast responses on a Pi.
+Though, **Larynx takes around 15 seconds to initialise each time you reboot, and doesn't do this automatically,** meaning the first question you ask will be highly delayed.

+### Remember to save your settings and restart afterwards.

 ![TTSsettings](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/Texttospeech.png)

 ### Wake word
-To wake things without using the web UI, you *could* set a custom word using Rhasspy Raven, however I had trouble with being recognised.
+To wake things without using the web UI, you *could* set a custom word using **Rhasspy Raven,** however I had trouble with being recognised.
+Instead, I use **Porcupine**.
 I just went into porcupine's dropdown, pressed refresh, and selected one from the list, and I'd suggest you do the same.
-I also increased the sensitivity to 0.8.
+I also increased the sensitivity to **0.7**.
 Save and restart, and it should work.

 # Making it smart
 ## Setting up Homeassistant